girishSaiWork/bookRecommender/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📧 Contact

-For any questions or feedback, please reach out to [Your Contact Information]

----

-**Note**: This project was developed as part of a tutorial series on building semantic search applications with modern NLP techniques by FreecodeCamp.
+**Note**: This project was developed as part of a tutorial series on building semantic search applications with modern NLP techniques by [FreecodeCamp](https://www.youtube.com/watch?v=Q7mS1VHm3Yw).